ESA title

 Who is taking up the challenge?

-Any European launch service provider can take part as long as the launch vehicles are built in ESA or EU member states and launched from European territory.
+The European Launcher Challenge invited all European launch service providers to participate as long as the launch vehicles are built in ESA or EU member states and launched from European territory.

-Five Challengers have been preselected to move forward following the completion of the first stage of the ESA invitation to tender for the European Launcher Challenge:
+Five Challengers were shortlisted to move forward following the completion of the first stage of the ESA invitation to tender for the European Launcher Challenge:

 Related Articles